pygame-community/pygame-ce/docs/reST/ref/font.rst

       | :sl:`set the script code for text shaping`
       | :sg:`set_script(str) -> None`

-      **Experimental:** feature still in development available for testing and feedback.
-It may change.
-      `Please leave feedback with authors <https://github.com/pygame/pygame/pull/3330>`_

       Sets the script used by harfbuzz text shaping, taking a 4 character script code as input.
 For example, Hindi is written in the Devanagari script, for which the script code is `"Deva"`.
 See the full list of